canvas-ai/.github/profile/README.md

 **Contexts** are represented by a virtual file-system tree powered by bitmaps\[[0](https://en.wikipedia.org/wiki/Bitmap)\].
 Every tree node("directory") represents a layer linked to a roaring bitmap\[[1](https://roaringbitmap.org/)\], filtering down all unstructured information fighting for your attention while working in a standard(tm) desktop environment(emails, notifications/chat and system messages, growing number of random browser tabs, unmanageable stack of windows and ad-hoc download-extract-test-forget endeavors to name a few).

 **Layers** are unique - a `reports` layer in `/work/customer-a/reports` and `/work/customer-b/reports` is stored under the same uuid linking to the same bitmap - renaming/removing/updating one will update all occurences in the context tree.
 Context layers filter different data based on where they are placed.
-Iow, moving `reports` to `/` would show you all data linked to the reports layer within your Universe, moving it under `/work/customer-a` would do a logical AND on the `work`, `customer-a` and `reports` bitmaps and result in a filtered view of all objects stored in your workspace).
+Iow, moving `reports` to `/` would show you all data linked to the reports layer within your Universe, moving it under `/work/customer-a` would do a logical AND on the `work`, `customer-a` and `reports` layer bitmaps and result in a filtered view of all objects stored in your workspace).

 Your **Universe** can be further split into self-contained, movable/shareable **Workspaces**, each running its own in-process database with a context tree abstraction on top.